-- Uniform pants may be worn for Regular School Day Dress, CHA Shirt Days, and Activity Dress Days. - Uniform pants must be traditional style cotton pants (non-stretch material, inset pockets with no brads). - Dress trousers may be worn on Mondays, Tuesdays, Thursdays and Fridays.
-Dress trousers are defined as having a straight leg which is wider than a traditional uniform pant and a non-tapered ankle.
-Dress trousers may have a small "pin stripe." - Pant/dress pant trousers colors are limited to solid shades of brown, black, blue and olive. - Pants/dress pant trousers should be loose-fitting.
-No undergarment lines should be showing. - Pants/dress pant trousers should not have holes, patches, nor be faded, well-worn, or frayed. - Pant/dress pant trousers length must be no higher than the top of the ankle. - Belts must be worn on all clothing with belt loops, when shirts are tucked in. - Jumpsuits with traditional pantlegs are limited to solid shades of brown, black, blue and olive. - Overalls may not be worn. - No elastic-bottom pants. - Jeans may be worn on CHA Shirt Days. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Jeans may be black or medium/dark blue. - Leather pants, corduroy, sweat pant-style pants, athletic pants, stretch pant-style pants, and pajamastyle pants may not be worn.
+- Uniform pants may be worn for Regular School Day Dress, CHA Shirt Days, and Activity Dress Days. - Uniform pants must be traditional style cotton pants (khakis, non-stretch material, inset pockets with no brads). - Dress trousers may be worn on Mondays, Tuesdays, Thursdays and Fridays.
+Dress trousers are defined as having a straight leg which is wider than a traditional uniform pant and a non-tapered ankle. - Jeans colors are limited to solid shades.

+- Dress trousers/traditional any color uniform pants may have a subtle print (not flamboyant such as tie-dyed, neon, rainbow, and camo). - Pants/dress pant trousers should be loose-fitting.
+No undergarment lines should be showing. - Pants/dress pant trousers should not have holes, patches, nor be faded, well-worn, or frayed. - Pant/dress pant trousers length must be no higher than the ankle area. - Belts must be worn on all clothing with belt loops, when shirts are tucked in. - Romper with traditional pant legs may be worn. - Overalls may not be worn. - No elastic-bottom pants. - Jeans may be worn on Fridays or the Last Day of the Week for CHA Shirt Day. - Jeans/pants should not have holes, patches, pocket design, nor be faded, well-worn, or frayed. - Jeans may be black or medium/dark blue. - Leather pants, corduroy, sweat pant-style pants, athletic pants, stretch pant-style pants, and pajamastyle pants may not be worn.

-- No sleeveless tops - No oversized shirts - Tops must be modest, neat, and loose fitting, and may be worn untucked (except flannel and Oxford style shirts) with no midriff showing when arms are extended overhead. - Necklines must be modest (no cleavage should be showing).
+- No sleeveless tops - No oversized shirts - Tops must be modest, neat, and loose fitting, and may be worn untucked with no midriff showing when arms are extended overhead. - Shirts with buttons down the front must be buttoned. - No form fitting tops may be worn. - Necklines must be modest (no cleavage should be showing).
 At minimum, tops should be no lower than the width of the palm of the hand from the collarbone. - Tops that are sheer, have low backs (below mid-shoulder blades), or have cutouts may not be worn, unless a top, meeting dress code guidelines, is worn underneath. - Thermal or thermal-like shirts should not be worn. - Sweatshirts may not be worn. - Solid, striped, plaid, or patterned shirts may be worn.
 Shirts may have a simple picture (i.e. flowers, butterflies, hearts, etc).
 No cartoon images (Minnie Mouse, princesses, TV characters, superheroes, etc) or movie references (Star Wars, Disney, etc) may be worn.
 Shirts may not have large logo names across the front. - Shirts with hoods may not be worn. - 1/4 zip shirts may be worn untucked and must hang no lower than just below the belt.
 A shirt must be worn underneath.
 They may not be worn on Leadership Dress Days. - Shirts made of sweatshirt material may not be worn. - If a blouse is made of t-shirt material, it may be worn if the following criteria are met: - A. The cut of the material gives it the appearance of a blouse rather than a casual t-shirt. - B. A shirt cannot have writing on it.